Nyayic/30-days-of-php-beginner-projects/README.md

     - did a consultation with mentor
     - need to to intensive planning on what tech stack to use, architecture, layout etc
     - structure attached
+11. Day 11: a simple blog in php (part 4)
+    - further requirement gathering
+    - consultation from coach
+    - drawing the layout /sketch on paper